intuit/LocationManager/README.md

 # INTULocationManager
 INTULocationManager makes it easy to get the device's current location on iOS.

+INTULocationManager provides a block-based asynchronous API to request the current location.
+It internally manages multiple simultaneous location requests, and each request specifies its own desired accuracy level and timeout duration.
+INTULocationManager automatically starts location services when the first request comes in, and stops location services once all requests have been completed.

 ## What's wrong with CLLocationManager?
 CLLocationManager's API works well when you need to track changes in the user's location over time, such as for turn-by-turn GPS navigation apps.
 However, if you just need to ask "Where am I?" every now and then, CLLocationManager is fairly difficult to work with.